Pulkit-17/ComputerVision/README.md

-# ComputerVision
+# Computer Vision
-This repository consists of scripts for OCR of white paper receipts.
+This repository consists scripts for OCR of white paper receipts.
 It includes Cropping (removing background), Improving Quality (if image is blurred), Binarization, Segmentation and Prediction.

+## Tools/Technologies Used:
+Python, OpenCV, Ocropus and Tesseract.